 - a three-finger long-tap for inserting a remark

-- You can highlight words and phrases in a Bible translation.
+- You can highlight words and phrases in a Bible module.

 - Highlighting by a color or by a line can be selected with the leftmost button in the Bible window header after a verse was long-touched.